 I'd either roll your sleeves up and consider a monthly budget for Instagram ads, perhaps doing a little research on its Ad Library to help inform your marketing.
 Or I'd look at other ways in which you can raise your profile.
 Whether it's writing updates for your blog, sharing your latest work in an email newsletter or attending events and meeting people.
 Even some investment and time in learning SEO would help – anything to find fresh ways of building your brand.

 Or you could do what many others are doing and move to another platform.
-For many of us dismissing TikTok for many years, perhaps now is the right time to try it out?
+For those of us dismissing TikTok for many years, perhaps now is the right time to try it out.
 But if that's too much of the same and you're after something a little more sustainable (and ethical), then Glass is an alternative that might just be your next favourite photo-sharing app.
 Private and member-supported, it doesn't have any ads, algorithms or tracking.
-You pay on a monthly or annual basis and that's how the app thrives.
+You pay on a monthly or annual basis, and that's how the app thrives.
 It's early days, granted.
 But it could be a sign of things to come.